by Susan Fox

 Blessed are the pure of heart, for they shall see God.
 (Matt.5:8)

-This was the third UN conference I participated in as a non-governmental observer (NGO) for a coalition of pro-life, pro-family NGOs under the leadership of the Catholic Family & Human Rights Institute (
+This was the third UN conference I participated in as a non-governmental observer (NGO) for a coalition of pro-life, pro-family NGOs under the leadership of the Catholic Family & Human Rights Institute (C-Fam ).
+Members of my family did not accompany me on this trip, but fellow home-schooling mother Kim Kunasek of Phoenix did.
+I was privileged to be able to travel with her.
+It made the week so much more enjoyable.

 The 39th session was on migration.
 So from a lobbying perspective our goal was to initially remain hidden.
 If we made too much noise right off the bat, we might inadvertently bring in language that promoted abortion.
 So early in the week I focused on meeting the delegates, and then I could use my contacts later in the week when the lobbying was underway.
 Our goal was to get them to reaffirm “the report of the ICPD” in its entirety.
 It’s probably a difficult lobbying position to explain outside the UN.